 Household Interviews in Bangladesh, 2013

-In early 2013, as part of research for the CGAP Focus Note Averting a Microcredit Crisis: Lessons from Bangladesh, by Greg Chen and Stuart Rutherford, Rutherford and S. K. Sinha interviewed 43 low-income rural Bangladeshi households.
+In early 2013, as part of research for the CGAP Focus Note "A Microcredit Crisis Averted: The Case of Bangladesh," by Greg Chen and Stuart Rutherford, Rutherford and S. K. Sinha interviewed 43 low-income rural Bangladeshi households.
 The following are summaries and insights gleaned from these interviews.

 We conducted the interviews to get current information on the state of microfinance in Bangladeshi villages and to bring a client-level perspective to the data we were collecting from MFIs and others.